 This bothered me enough to talk to an architect about it, but he said not to worry about what is supposed to be "good design" and to go with what works for us.
 This is rather casual advice if you may have to worry about resale value, but we hope to be here a long time, so we left the dining room alone.

-On the other hand, Frank Lloyd Wright's Fallingwater house has been called the best known private residence in the world by one of the greatest architects who ever lived.
-The dining room in that house is tucked into a dark space and the reason given is that you would normally be entertaining at night when it is dark anyway.
+After having our house built, I found out that Frank Lloyd Wright's Fallingwater house, which has been called the best known private residence in the world by one of the greatest architects who ever lived, has the dining room tucked into a dark space away from all the windows, and the reason given is that you would normally be entertaining at night when it is dark anyway.
 With all modesty -- that was my thinking exactly.

 One other feature of convenience worth mentioning is the door from the master closet to the laundry room.
 (Upper right corner of floor plan.)
 Since 99% of our laundry will be coming from the dirty clothes hamper in the master closet and going back into the master closet, having the laundry just off the master closet makes a lot of sense.
 (Compare this route to the Cooper plan, above, where you must carry clothes from the master closet, through the bathroom, through the master bedroom, past the dining room, and through the kitchen - and back.)

-We originally had the study off of the living room, but when we found out that building costs in HSV were higher than we expected, we decided to get rid of the separate study and make a study out of one of the guest bedrooms with a sleeper sofa in it for company.
+We originally had the study off of the living room, but in trying to reduced the size of the house, we decided to get rid of the separate study and make a study out of one of the guest bedrooms with a sleeper sofa in it for company.
 (Upper-left corner of floor plan.)

 In addition, the living room furniture we brought with us includes a sleeper sofa.
 For this reason, we put double pocket doors in the entry to the living room so that it could be closed off when we have company sleeping in there.
 On the other hand, since we shouldn't need to close off the den, we did not put doors on its entryway from the hall.